Samsung just launched its Note 9 smartphone. Like all its predecessors and siblings, it’s a mule.

 - Amazon launched its own Essentials clothing line and AmazonBasics electronics accessories.
 Of course, the company has access to huge reams of data from brands and marketplace sellers, who rely on Amazon distribution but may eventually compete with it, if their products become too popular.

 - Netflix rented millions of studio films and TV shows for over a decade.
 It knows so much about our preferences that its original productions target categories, creators, and audiences it knows will sell – and have great margins, like stand-up comedy specials.
+Now it’s slowly substituting content licensed from third parties with its own, eliminating royalties, driving profitability and becoming entirely self-reliant.
+Take THAT, Disney!

 - Supermarkets and drug store chains have used this strategy for so long that we don’t even question the clone standing next to the Head & Shoulders bottle with a “Compare at $1.50 less” tag.
 Trader Joe’s entire business model dispensed with the pretense and became THE private label store.